Pelc314/BrickBreaker/README.md

 # BrickBreaker

 This is my Brick Breaker part time project in which I have created a simple game.
+In this project I was experimenting with graphic interface in Java.

 The goal of the game is to destroy every brick using the ball and the platform which the player controls.
 You cannot let the ball fall below the screen.

 ## Gameplay